 Why Is My Water Suddenly Brown?

 The most common cause of brown water from faucets is sediment in your pipes and water systems.
-These deposits may occur due to the following:
+These deposits may occur due to:

 Is Brown Tap Water Dangerous?